buddhaman/tim_engine/readme.txt

 DONE:

+- Gaussian blur.
+- Shadow in 2d (simple).
+Use gaussian blur on shadow.
+- Two pass blur filter with bigger kernel.
+- Use right aspect ratio for shadows.
 - Play with multiple shaders.
 Post process effects.
 Gaussian blur shadow.
 - Use rendergroups to draw shadow.
 - Implement render target (FBO).